SlyTed/ngx-pipes-toolkit/README.md

 #### Sum by

-Calculates the sum of an array of objects based on one of their numeric property
+Calculates the sum of an array of objects based on one of their `number`, parsable `string` or `Date` property

 ```typescript
 const users = [